 Our 2011 Equity Compensation Program, as approved by our shareholders at the 2011 Annual Meeting, permits us to issue four types of non-cash awards based on our Class B Common Stock: restricted stock grants, incentive stock options, non-qualified stock options and stock appreciation rights.
-For the past five years, we relied upon restricted stock awards as our primary form of long-term stock incentive compensation.
+For the past several years, we relied upon restricted stock awards as our primary form of long-term stock incentive compensation.

-On November 4, 2013, we granted restricted shares to several of our associates, including our Named Officers.
+On November 4, 2013, we granted restricted shares to several of our associates, including four of our Named Officers.
 In 2013, 12,000 shares of restricted stock were granted to Mr. Bernstein, 10,000 shares of restricted stock were granted to each of Mr. Dunn and Mr. Ackerman and 6,000 shares of restricted stock were granted to Mr. Cheung.
+On May 16, 2012, we granted restricted shares to several of our associates, including Mr. Bittner who was granted 6,000 shares of restricted stock.
 The shares awarded are earned in 25% increments on the second, third, fourth and fifth anniversaries of the grant date, provided the employee has remained employed by the Company through such anniversary dates; otherwise the unearned shares are forfeited.
-We did not grant any restricted stock awards to any of our Named Officers during 2011 or 2012.
-While our 2011 Equity Compensation Program does not preclude the grant of restricted shares on an annual basis, the Compensation Committee concluded that given the structure and amount of the restricted stock awards previously made, there was no need to grant additional restricted stock awards to the Named Officers during 2011 or 2012.
+We did not grant any restricted stock awards to any of our Named Officers during 2014 or 2015.
+While our 2011 Equity Compensation Program does not preclude the grant of restricted shares on an annual basis, the Compensation Committee concluded that given the structure and amount of the restricted stock awards previously made, there was no need to grant additional restricted stock awards to the Named Officers during 2014 or 2015.